eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner.md

 **Table 4 :** ```pizza_names```

+At the moment - Pizza Runner only has 2 pizzas available the Meat Lovers or Vegetarian!

 |pizza_id|	pizza_name|
 |---|---|
 |1	|Meat Lovers|
 |2	|Vegetarian|

 **Table 5 :** ```pizza_recipes```

+Each pizza_id has a standard set of toppings which are used as part of the pizza recipe.

 |pizza_id	|toppings|
 |---|---|
 |1	|1, 2, 3, 4, 5, 6, 8, 10|
 |2	|4, 6, 7, 9, 11, 12|

 **Table 5 :** ```pizza_toppings```

+This table contains all of the topping_name values with their corresponding topping_id value.

 |topping_id|	topping_name|
 |---|---|
 |1	|Bacon|